artefactual/atom-docs/user-manual/access-content/clipboard.rst

    sure you configure this setting before using the "Save clipboard" option, to ensure that saved results are not lost!

+   Note that AtoM also has a command-line task that can be used by a system administrator to manage and delete saved clipboards.
+For more information,
+   see:

+   * :ref:`tools-expire`

 **To save and reload Clipboard results:**

 When you are ready to leave your current session, click on the